SoultatosStefanos/archv/README.md

 **k** (`int`)

 The "k" value of the **k-Spanning Tree** clustering algorithm.
-That is, the maximum number of clusters that can be formed by the algorithm.

 Possible values: **any positive integral number larger than one**.